le0kar0ub1/RVM/README.md

 ## Sample

-Juste a sample of x64 assembly code ot test the VM.
+Juste a sample of x64 assembly code to test the VM.

 ```assembly
 global _start